-In February 2020, Medtronic announced that over 300,000 of the company's MiniMed Insulin Pump devices have a defect that could cause serious injury or even death to users.
-The Medtronic insulin pumps have defective retainer ring which can cause the vital insulin cartridge to become disconnected from the pump's reservoir.
-This disconnection of the cartridge can have disastrous results because it can cause the MiniMed pump to give the user way too little insulin or way too much insulin.
+This disconnection of the cartridge can have disastrous results.
+Because the disconnection can cause the MiniMed pump to give the user way too little insulin or way too much insulin.
 This can quickly trigger hypoglycemia or hyperglycemia causing very serious injuries or in some cases death.

 Insulin is an important hormone that converts sugar from carbohydrates into energy.
 People who suffer from type 1 diabetes are not able to produce enough insulin on their own and often require insulin therapy to control their blood sugar levels.
 Insulin therapy can come in the form of either insulin injections or an insulin pump.

-A small computer chip inside the pump is specifically programed to release exact amounts of short acting insulin throughout the day and after meals as required by the individual user.
-Some pumps connect to continuous blood sugar monitoring devices which monitor the users blood sugar levels all day.
+A small computer chip inside the pump is specifically programmed to release exact amounts of short-acting insulin throughout the day and after meals as required by the individual user.
+Some pumps connect to continuous blood sugar monitoring devices which monitor the users' blood sugar levels all day.

-Medtronic is the largest medical device company in the world and their Minimed Insulin Pump was the most popular and widely used of all traditional insulin pump devices on the market.
-When it was first released the MiniMed Insulin Pump was first device that could track and monitor user blood sugar levels and deliver insulin on an as-needed basis.
-This state-of-the art capability led Medtronic to describe the MiniMed as an "artificial pancreas."
+Medtronic is the largest medical device company in the world.
+Its Minimed Insulin Pump was the most popular and widely used of all traditional insulin pump devices on the market for diabetics.
+When it was first released, the MiniMed Insulin Pump was the first device that could track and monitor user blood sugar levels and deliver insulin on an as-needed basis for diabetes.
+This state-of-the-art capability led Medtronic to describe the MiniMed as an "artificial pancreas."

 When Our Lawyers Focused on the Medtronic MiniMed Insulin Pump Lawsuits